Mecha-Karen/Cake/README.md

 </ul>

 <h2>Installation</h2>
-As this library is in early development, you will need to install it from github directly
+This library is currently in very early works!
+It does not have much to offer as of now, but we have a vision to make it full of features!

-<h2>Installation</h2>
+<h3>Stable</h3>

 ```sh
 # Windows